World Vision Australia: Transformational development

 World Vision does not provide development assistance to a community unless it has previously obtained the consent of that community.
 World Vision development assistance programs are delivered over the long-term, i.e., up to ten years or longer, and members of the local community are involved throughout.
 The aim is for the programs and practices introduced by World Vision to continue under the control of the local community after World Vision itself has departed.

-The above principles are set out and explained in the World Vision International Handbook for Development Programs.
+The above principles are set out and explained in the World Vision International Handbook for Development Programmes.

 Australia

-World Vision Australia provides a range of educational resources on its website, including general topic sheets and classroom materials for primary and secondary levels.
+World Vision Australia offers educational resources, which include general topic sheets and classroom materials for primary and secondary levels.

 WVA advocates on a range of local and international issues relevant to Australia (for example by making submissions to Parliament).
 It also encourages supporters to lobby the Australian government on issues such as campaigns against landmines, child labour, child soldiers and debt.

-Australia First Nations Program
+Australia First Nations program

-World Vision Australia partners with Aboriginal and Torres Strait Islander communities and people to progress three strategic priorities as part of its Australia Program:
+World Vision Australia collaborates with Aboriginal and Torres Strait Islander communities to focus on three strategic priorities as part of its Australia Program: